 Luon Cave - The Picture of Paradise

-Translating to ‘Tunnel Cave’, Luon Cave sits about one kilometre away from The Amazing Cave in the centre of UNESCO World Heritage-listed Halong Bay.
+Translating to ‘Tunnel Cave’, Luon Cave sits about one kilometer away from the Amazing Cave in the center of UNESCO World Heritage-listed Halong Bay.
 Luon Cave is one of the most spectacular wet caves in all of Halong Bay, meaning that it is only accessible by kayak or local sampan boat.
 The actual ‘cave’ bit of Luon Cave is only about 60 meters long, opening with one mouth onto the ocean and the other end onto a glorious grotto, enclosed with high rock walls dressed with verdant trees.

 Panorama of Luon Cave

-Impressive kites and colourful kingfishers can be seen nesting in the trees high above, while some mischievous monkeys make their home here, swinging between the dangerous branches in search of fruit.
+Impressive kites and colorful kingfishers can be seen nesting in the trees high above, while some mischievous monkeys make their home here, swinging between the dangerous branches in search of fruit.

-Luon Cave can only be explored by kayak and sampan boat.
+Luon Cave can only be explored by kayak and sampan boat during Halong Bay cruises.
 Although it is one of the more popular Halong Bay caves, the absence of big ships adds to the wonderful quietness of the cave and helps it retain its whimsical aura.

 Kayaking in Luon Cave